Adventures with an 8 inch (8”) disk drive:

 Imaging the Panasonic JD-850M disks

 For this task I used Dave Dunfield’s excellent ImageDisk program.
 I’d used this software previously for imaging 5.25” disks so the learning curve wasn’t high.
 I just had to remember to configure the track number to 77 rather than the usual 40 or 80.
 Anyway, it worked like a treat.

 As a bonus the software also provided some information on the format used.
 These were double-sided, double-density disks, 26 sectors per track and 256 bytes per sector.
 However, there was something unusual.
 In the majority of the disks that first track (and only the first track) was single-density, 128 bytes per sector?
 Weird.
 However, I had read about formatting of this nature used in other systems.
 For example the TRS-80 Model II TRSDOS OS has a single density boot track, but the rest of the tracks are double-density.

 Figure 1.
 Imaging JD-850M disks like a boss with Dave Dunfield's ImageDisk software

 (Click here to watch an MP4 video of the process)

 After a while I had images of all 47 Panasonic disks.
 Some sectors were unreadable on quite a few of them.
 These disks had been stored in a damp garage for decades.
-A number had fungal growth on the media which I had to wash it off prior to using them.
+A number had fungal growth on the media which I had to wash it off prior to use.
 Consequently, I wasn't expecting 100% recovery of the data.
 However, the imaging process showed me which disks had damaged sectors.
 This was useful as I could mark the disk as unreliable, and in need of re-formatting and testing.
 In the end I found about a third of the disks had at least one unrecoverable sector.
 That didn’t matter though, because they were all essentially copies of just five master disks, so I easily got at least one complete image for each.